bluekigh/bluekigh/README.md

 - 👋 Hi, I’m @bluekigh
-- 👀 I’m interested in Unity, flutter, Django
+- 👀 I’m interested in Unity
-- 🌱 I’m currently learning flutter, Django
+- 🌱 I’m currently learning unity and unity mirror server
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...